Language

 Reference Tones

-Each string has a reference tone button that plays a pure sine wave at the correct frequency.
-This is useful for tuning by ear or verifying your tuning in noisy environments.
+Each string has a button that plays a pure sine wave at the target pitch, useful for tuning by ear or in noisy rooms.

 Adjustable A4 Reference

-The standard concert pitch is A4 = 440 Hz, but some ensembles and recordings use different references.
-You can adjust the A4 frequency from 430 Hz to 450 Hz, and all string frequencies update automatically.
+The default concert pitch is A4 = 440 Hz, adjustable from 430 Hz to 450 Hz, with all string targets updating automatically.

 Frequently Asked Questions